KarrLab/intro_to_wc_modeling/docs/tutorials/software_engineering/continuous_integration.rst

 * You can iteratively edit and push your ``.circleci/config.yml`` file.
 However, this is slow because it is not interactive.
 * From the CircleCI website, you can rebuild a build with SSH access using the "Rebuild" button at the top-right of the page for the build.
 After the new build starts, CircleCI will provide you the IP address to SSH into the machine which is running your build.
 However, this is limited to 2 h, the CircleCI virtual machines are somewhat slow because they are running on top of shared hardware, and any changes you make are not saved to the build image.
 * You can use the CircleCI local executor (see below) to emulate CircleCI locally.
 This is a powerful way to debug CircleCI builds.
-However, this takes more effort to setup because it requires docker.
+However, this takes more effort to setup because it requires Docker.
-* You can interactively run your code on the docker build image.
+* You can interactively run your code on the Docker build image.
 This is also a powerful way to debug CircleCI builds.
-However, this takes more effort to setup because it requires docker.
+However, this takes more effort to setup because it requires Docker.

 Debugging CircleCI builds locally
 """""""""""""""""""""""""""""""""
 The CircleCI local executor and interactively running your code on the build image are powerful ways to debug CircleCI builds.
 Below are instructions for utilizing these approaches.

 #.
-Install docker (see :ref:`installation instructions <installation>`)
+Install Docker (see :ref:`installation instructions <installation>`)
 #.
 Install the CircleCI command line tool::

     sudo curl -o /usr/local/bin/circleci https://circle-downloads.s3.amazonaws.com/releases/build_agent_wrapper/circleci
     sudo chmod +x /usr/local/bin/circleci

 #.
-Use the docker CLI to run a build locally
+Use the Docker CLI to run a build locally

     .. code-block:: text